808BITT/typer-drive/README.md

 - Locked levels and worlds are visually indicated in the UI.
 - Progression is saved and loaded automatically using localStorage.
 - You can replay any unlocked level or world at any time.

+## Testing

+### Typing Accuracy & Responsiveness
+- The `TypingInputHandler` is covered by a comprehensive suite of unit tests (`client/tests/TypingInputHandler.test.ts`).
+- Tests ensure:
+  - Correct mob receives input based on position and activity.
+  - Inactive mobs are ignored for accuracy.
+  - Rapid sequential key presses are handled for responsiveness.
+  - Miss and typed callbacks are triggered appropriately.
+- These tests help guarantee robust, low-latency input handling and accurate gameplay feedback.

 ## Contributing
 Pull requests and suggestions are welcome!